 Jake was 10 months old in this photo.
 He is now 14 months.
 Kayla Tiffany tried her best to conceal the horrendous bags under my eyes.

 The paradox of emotions parenthood brings is bewildering.
 To be honest, Mike and I were shocked by how exhausting it was taking care of a newborn.
 You really don’t understand what phrases like “it will be hard” mean until you are actually living it.
+Little did we know we were about to embark on the toughest year of our lives.
 Here we are with this beautiful little angel we feel so much love for but at the same time has us yearning for the days where we could simply sleep.
 We quickly realized nothing is simple anymore and we have to accept the changes of our new life.
 And we do.
 Believing that the day will come when he will sleep the night.

 Jake slept in a bassinet (via dock-a-tot) in our bedroom for the first 5 months.
 Once he started to sit up on his own we transitioned him into a crib.
 Jake was not happy about that change.
 Months went by bringing a still continuous cycle of him waking through the night.
 Always trying a pacifier first, I knew he really just wanted that bottle.
 Eventually we allowed him to sleep in our bed.
 Anything to get him (and really all of us) to sleep more soundly.
 Over time he would drop a night feeding but he was still waking for 2 bottles at 9 months.
 It seemed like sleeping in our bed was helping until about 11 months.
 Then we noticed his behavior changed as he became incredibly restless.
 He would toss and turn throughout the night.
 We tried putting him back in his crib (figuring he’d be more comfortable there) only for him to protest in return.
 Who would guess an 11 month old knew how to protest?!
 We even tried the “cry it out method” but couldn’t bare it despite our desperation.
 Back in the bed we go.